One Little, Two Little, Three Little Coincidences

 “Lost my job, people, oh woe is me.
 Think I’ll stay home and watch me a little TV.” -- Alex Chilton

 Having been fired fair and square, that night I dreamed of, out of 6 billion possibilities of people on this planet to dream about, pop superstar Linda Ronstadt.
+What friends we were.

 The two of us sat at a counter in a bar typical of my workplaces of the past few years, maybe a little pricier.
 Like any two pals, we talked about forgettable things.
 We liked each other’s company so much we sat at the counter all night.
 It was a “real-time” dream; instead of getting into a car and driving home, however, all I needed to do was wake up.